Computing the smallest fixed point of order-preserving nonexpansive mappings arising in positive stochastic games and static analysis of programs: Main Results

 The second part of the previous proposition is the basis of a ``descent'' algorithm given in the section \ref{algor}.
 If a fixed point $u$ is not locally minimal, then there exists a strictly negative fixed point $h$ for $\fu$ which may be thought of as a {\em descent direction} such that $u+h$ is a fixed point of $f$.

+\begin{example} We consider the same example as before, Example~\ref{localex}.
+Now, we look at a fixed point of the form $z=(x,y)$ such that $y\geqslant x>0$.
+The map $f$ of Example~\ref{localex} is piecewise affine.
+Following Proposition~\ref{calsem}, at $z$ the semidifferential $f'_z$ is the function:

+In these two cases, $f'_z$ admits a negative fixed point hence $z$ is not a locally fixed point.
+The isolated points of Figure~\ref{locale} and the vector $(0,0)$ do not have any negative fixed point, we recover that these fixed points are locally minimal. \end{example}

-In order to pass from local minimality to global minimality, we shall need the following nonexpansiveness condition. \begin{definition} Let $f$ be a map on $\rd$: $f$ is nonexpansive (with respect to the sup-norm) if for all $x,y\in\rd$, $\norm{f(x)-f(y)}\leq \norm{x-y}$. \end{definition}
+In order to pass from local minimality to global minimality, we shall need the following nonexpansiveness condition. \begin{definition}[Nonexpansive map] Let $f$ be a self-map on $\rd$: $f$ is nonexpansive (with respect to the sup-norm) if for all $x,y\in\rd$, $\norm{f(x)-f(y)}\leqslant \norm{x-y}$. \end{definition}